 Requirements for Growing Cannabis Plants in Costa Rica

-If you are interested in growing your own cannabis plants in Costa Rica, there are certain requirements you must meet.
+If you are interested in growing your own cannabis plants in CR for medicinal/therapeutic use, you will need to work with a lawyer, as there are specific requirements you will need to meet.
 These requirements include:

 - Obtaining a Prescription from a Medical Doctor: To legally grow cannabis plants for medicinal purposes, you must first obtain a prescription from a medical doctor.
 The prescription must include the recommended dosage, consumption method, and treatment duration.